sabinad256/tech-solution/README.md

 # Tech Challenge for the Backend

-Tech Challenge to create a GraphQL Server with Node.js, Express.js and PostgreSQL.
+Tech Challenge to create a GraphQL Server with Node.js and Express.js, and frontend with sveltejs

 We're providing an example server and a server that's already partially completed with devices.
 You'll modify the second server for your tech challenge.